 Scope: In many parts of the world, democracies are under attack.
-Reports and indicators50 confirm that we are in an ongoing wave of autocratisation, with the number of autocracies increasing steadily since around the turn of the century.
+Reports and indicators51 confirm that we are in an ongoing wave of autocratisation, with the number of autocracies increasing steadily since around the turn of the century.
 Instead of the announced "end of history" through the triumph of the liberal democratic order, authoritarianism seems to have gained appeal while the democratisation wave rolls back.
 The ongoing invasion of a democratic European country by an authoritarian regime is just one token, and consequence, of the current autocratisation wave.

 How does autocracy work in the twenty-first century?
 Why does authoritarianism continue to spread, not only as an alternative to, but also within liberal democracy, where populist leaders frequently deploy authoritarian tactics and practices, weakening and eroding the rule of law from the inside, while continuing to gain strength and popularity?
 The growing acceptance of autocratic approaches in well-functioning established democracies is an under-researched phenomenon, and therefore scientific knowledge and understanding of those tendencies could contribute to the development of tools to counteract them.
-Social and psychological aspects, as well as philosophical and historical dimensions, will need to be considered for such an analysis.
-Historical experiences with autocratic regimes can shed light on commonalities and differences, so that the lessons from the past underpin current analysis and responses.
+Social and psychological aspects will need to be considered for such an analysis.
+While doing so, research should not overlook historical experiences with autocratic regimes in order to highlight commonalities and differences, so that the lessons from the past underpin current analysis and responses.

 Resistance against autocratisation requires also further investigation.
 While not overlooking structural pre-conditions, patterns of autocratisation, as well as the motivations and strategies used by authoritarian actors, the research to be funded should also look at the actors resisting autocratisation and their strategies, investigating the modalities, actors and patterns of resistance against processes of autocratisation, so as to generate updated and exploitable scientific knowledge on this field.
-Could media literacy, culture, creativity and arts, for instance, play a role in stemming autocratic tendencies 51?
-What role is left to religious, migrant or ethnic minorities, usually targeted by autocrats and populist leaders, in the resistance playbook against autocracies?
-Could the whitewashing activities of autocracies, visible in different domains such as culture and arts, entertainment industry, tourism or sports, be also resisted and counteracted?
+Could media literacy, culture, creativity and arts, for instance, play a role in stemming autocratic tendencies?52

-Particularly striking, among those strategies to distract from persistent authoritarian practices, is the adoption of gender-equality reforms by some autocracies to boost their international image.
-While increased autocracy and anti-democratic tendencies go hand in hand with the global setback on gender equality and sexual and reproductive rights, proposals should not overlook the causes and consequences of autocracies' pursuit of gender equality.
-This will shed light on the overall patterns and drivers of autocracies in the twenty-first century.
+When analysing resistance strategies, proposals should consider how increased autocracy and anti-democratic tendencies go hand in hand with the global setback on gender equality and sexual and reproductive rights.
+While scientific evidence shows that high levels of democracy and education promote egalitarian gender attitudes and that gender equality is much more likely to be the norm in democratic countries, some autocracies also embrace certain genderequality reforms even if only to boost their international image.
+This adoption of genderequality reforms to distract from persistent authoritarian practices shows that to understand both progress and backlash, research should consider the causes and consequences of autocracies' pursuit of gender equality.
+This will shed light on the patterns and drivers of autocracies in the twenty-first century.

-For instance, those from the annual Democracy Reports published by the Varieties of Democracy Institute.
+51 For instance, those from the annual Democracy Reports published by the Varieties of Democracy Institute.

-The Annex to the Council Resolution on the EU Work Plan for Culture 2023-2026 (2022/C 466/01) states for instance that "cultural co-creation can authentically underpin and credibly communicate our European values, including artistic liberties and cultural rights, in large parts of the world, and thus help contain the reach of authoritarian systems."
+52 The Annex to the Council Resolution on the EU Work Plan for Culture 2023-2026 (2022/C 466/01) states for instance that "cultural co-creation can authentically underpin and credibly communicate our European values, including artistic liberties and cultural rights, in large parts of the world, and thus help contain the reach of authoritarian systems."